 Just like the trackpad or a USB mouse, you'll able to adjust the pointer speed in the standard Chrome OS settings.

 Just like a USB mouse, Chrome OS can handle USB keyboards the instant you plug them in.
+You will need to remember what the F keys do because it's slightly different than the Chrome OS layout:

 - Put the keyboard into pairing mode (usually by turning it on).